chackerian/PKB/README.md

 https://medium.com/@nchackerian/wa-peek-into-personal-knowledge-management-systems-851a59413fcb#.go96348dl

-Install python dependencies for this project, install mongo (https://docs.mongodb.com/manual/installation/)
+Install python dependencies for this project and install mongo (https://docs.mongodb.com/manual/installation/)

 Run pkb to create the db folder for your KB